itenisz/gatsby-themes/packages/gatsby-theme-vidyaa/README.md

 #### add mdx block to main page

-At default this is a onepage concept called `main`, which consists of different mdx files reading as blocks with `mdx-page` component.
+At default this is a `onepage` concept called `main`, which consists of different mdx files reading as blocks with `mdx-page` component.
 Inside `content/main` you need to create a directory for each mdx page, example `content/main/about`.
 Inside your page directory there need to be an mdx file for each language, named like `index.en.mdx`, `index.hu.mdx` etc.

 The `mdx-page` component reading your mdx and put in the content to a box.
 So you can read multiple mdx content to one page, to load in different blocks.
-The index page contains threee mdx source: about, prices and contact.
+The index page contains three mdx source: about, prices and contact.

 Adding content to main page: